Ridly Greig: Personal life

 Greig's father Mark played nine seasons in the National Hockey League (NHL) for the Hartford Whalers, Toronto Maple Leafs, Calgary Flames and Philadelphia Flyers.
 He has two sisters named Kyra and Dara.
-Dara is a professional ice hockey player for the Montreal Victoire of the Professional Women's Hockey League (PWHL).
+Dara is a professional ice hockey player for the Ottawa Charge of the Professional Women's Hockey League (PWHL).
+She played for the Montreal Victoire before this.
 Previously she played college ice hockey at Wisconsin and Colgate.
 His other sister Kyra as of 2019–20 played for the University of Lethbridge in the Canadian U Sports League.